rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - no
 - I prefer not to say (could just be an optional question)

-TODO should we ask which group?
+TODO should we ask which group?  - Can be a follow-up question that only appears to those who select "Yes" TODO Identify common/relevant underrepresented group categories (and include an open response)

 Are you a full- or part-time student?

 - yes
 - no

+TODO Does it matter in what field?
+Do we want a follow-up question like in employment?

-Are you employed in full- or part-time work (including paid internships)?
+Are you employed full- or part-time (including paid internships)?

 - yes, in tech
 - yes, in finance